Bath & Beauty (1981) by Jil Sander

 Top Review 15

-"Bath & Beauty" is something I wore in the mid-80s.
-I have no memory of how I perceived the fragrance overall at that time.
-Only its spiciness and the feeling of wearing a very special fragrance is still present to me.
+I wore "Bath & Beauty" in the mid-80s.
+I no longer remember how I perceived the fragrance overall back then.
+Only its spiciness and the feeling of wearing a very special scent are still present in my mind.

 Today, "Bath & Beauty" is a clean scent for me.
-Sure has "Bath" in the name, but this term was not known (to me) in the 80s.
+Of course, it has "Bath" in the name, but that term was not known to me in the 80s.
 I perceive it as fresh-soapy-spicy.
-The florals have a decidedly hard time showing up.
-B&B then runs out woody with light and bright incense notes.
-I don't find honey or any other cloying impression.
-In between, I feel reminded of Chanel No 5, specifically the vintage eau de toilette.
-The sillage is for my current understanding in the lower middle range, the durability of about 6 hours in the normal.
+The floral notes have a hard time showing themselves.
+B&B then dries down to a woody base with light and bright incense notes.
+I don't find honey or any other sweet nuances.
+In between, I am reminded of Chanel No 5, specifically the vintage Eau de Toilette.
+The sillage is, for my current understanding, in the lower middle range, and the longevity is about 6 hours on average.

 Well, my curiosity is satisfied.
-Today I sort B&B to the fragrances that I can wear well, but which I do not necessarily have to have.
-Surprised me the part that reminded me of No 5 EdT-V, however, I would prefer to wear this vintage then today.
+Today, I categorize B&B among the scents that I can wear well, but that I don't necessarily need to have.
+I was surprised by the part that reminded me of No 5 EdT-V, although I would prefer to wear that vintage today.

 P.S.

-In case anyone was wondering where "First Scents 3" went: I have my comment on today's "Roma" so subtitled, until I should perhaps once have the opportunity to actually get a vintage version of Roma under the nose.
+In case anyone is wondering where "First Scents 3" has gone: I have subtitled my comment on today's "Roma" until I might have the opportunity to actually get a vintage version of Roma under my nose.

 8 Comments